Froze202/AWSEC2-VR-CloudGaming/README.md

 - NVIDIA Tesla T4 with 12GB VRAM (equivalent to RTX 2060?)
 - 16GB or 32GB of RAM
 - 30GB of System storage (can be adjusted more)
-- 100GB or 200GB of NVMe temporary storage (mountable via Disk Manager)
+- *100GB or 200GB of NVMe temporary storage (mountable via Disk Manager)

+> *NVMe temporary storage will most likely get wiped on system restart, don't store anything important there.

 ### Prerequisites / Requirements:
 - An active AWS Account. ([Register here](https://aws.amazon.com/free/))